liske/ifstate/index.md

 [pyroute2](https://pyroute2.org/) and aims to be as powerful as the iproute2/bridge/ethtool commands.

-> *IfState* is in a early development state and not ready for productive use!

 It was written for interface configuration on lightweight software defined linux routers **without** using any additional network management daemon like [Network-Manager](https://gitlab.freedesktop.org/NetworkManager/NetworkManager) or